550+ 5-Star ReviewsWhatsApp

 36-38 points, including a 6 in Biology and one other science from Chemistry, Physics, Maths, and Psychology at the higher level.

-Graduate Entry Students who have achieved a 1st in one of the five University of Plymouth School of Biomedical Sciences degree programmes can apply to join the BMBS programme through UCAS.
-The degree needs to have been awarded no more than two years preceding application.
-Students selecting this entry route do not need to sit the Graduate Medical Schools Admissions Test (GAMSAT)."
+Graduate route: a 1st (70% or above) in a University of Plymouth School of Biomedical Sciences degree, awarded within two years of application.
+Students on this route do not need to sit the GAMSAT.

 Plymouth University Medicine Admissions Tests